patrickisaac/EXPRESS-Academic/README.md

 Logger
-Nodemailer - for emailing when user inputs information on the contact form Nexmo - for sending out text messages once link has been verified
+Nodemailer - for emailing when user inputs information on the contact form Nexmo - for sending out text messages once link has been verified MySQL - used for gathering information that was typed in the contact form (was using MAMP application - created table using SequelizeCLI)

 Front-End:
 React